 It has to be done, so you might as well pump while you’re folding all those adorable little twin onesies and socks.

 I know it’s a foreign concept to get 5 minutes to actually sit down and eat anything when your babies are tiny, but now you have an excuse.
 Pump and eat – it’s possible!
 Especially if you have a freezer full of pre-prepared meals.

 Again, a foreign concept in those early days but a bit of veggie chopping and whipping up something that isn’t out of a can is now possible while you’re expressing for your twins.

 I know every time someone says “sleep when your babies sleep” it makes you want to scream, but with hands-free pumping, you will be able to have a quick power nap on the couch for 10 mins while the milking session is happening.

 As you don’t have to hold any bottles there is no fear of falling asleep and letting the bottles go, only to be woken soaked in breastmilk (something I may have done on quite a few occasions!).
 You can enjoy a quick risk-free power snooze before your babies wake for their next feed.

 6. Catch up on Social Media

 It’s good to remind yourself that there is a world outside your front door, even though you may not have seen it for a few weeks.
-Social Media is a great way to keep in touch but while mums of singletons can do this while they are feeding or single pumping (sigh) it’s a bit harder when you’re wrangling two babies or double pumping.
-However, with hands free pumping you have two hands free to SM surf to your hearts content.
+Social Media is a great way to keep in touch but while mamas of singletons can do this while they are feeding or single pumping (sigh) it’s a bit harder when you’re wrangling two babies or double pumping.
+However, with hands-free pumping you have two hands-free to SM surf to your heart’s content.